Upper Mississippian culture: Characteristics

 The major diagnostic trait of the Upper Mississippian cultures is their use of shell to temper their pottery, a practice which they shared in common with the Middle Mississippians.
 In contrast, the Late Woodland pottery was grit-tempered up until European contact.
 The Langford Tradition pottery is actually grit-tempered, but is still designated as Upper Mississippian because of the stylistic similarities with Fisher Ware.

 Other than the pottery, the Upper Mississippian way of life was essentially similar to that of the Late Woodland cultures.
 They may have been slightly more dependent on maize agriculture, but hunting and gathering were still part of their subsistence base.

 The triangular projectile points called “Madison Points” are a trait the Upper Mississippians share with the Late Woodland.
 These artifacts were used for warfare, hunting and fishing, and are almost always present in large numbers at any site after A.D.
 1000, usually dominating the stone tool assemblages.
 It may be that this reflects increased levels of conflict during this period.

-Other artifacts that are diagnostic of the Upper Mississippian cultures specifically are double-pointed biface knives, long thin ovate blades, uniface humpbacked end scrapers, expanding base drills, sandstone abraders (aka “arrowshaft straighteners”), elk or bison scapula hoes, deer metatarsal beamers, pot sherd discs that seem to have been used as spindle whorls, and antler or bone cylinders that appear to be game pieces.
+Other artifacts that are diagnostic of the Upper Mississippian cultures specifically are double-pointed biface knives, long thin ovate blades, uniface humpbacked end scrapers, expanding base drills, sandstone abraders (aka "arrow shaft straighteners"), elk or bison scapula hoes, deer metatarsal beamers, pot sherd discs that seem to have been used as spindle whorls, and antler or bone cylinders that appear to be game pieces.
 In 1945 WC McKern provided a list of diagnostic traits he felt represented the Upper Mississippian cultures in Wisconsin.